What to Do When Your Ex Doesn’t Want to Get Back Together

 Reclaim Your Independence

-One of the silver linings of a breakup is the chance to reconnect with yourself.
+One of the silver linings of a breakup is the chance to go your own way.
 Remember all those things you wanted to do but didn’t because they didn’t align with your relationship?
 Now’s the time.
 Reclaim your independence and savour the freedom to make choices based solely on what you want.

 Learn and Grow